HEERA ALAYA

 Bar manager, IT

-Heera Alaya: [With folded hands, I praise] Molto bene.
+Heera Alaya: [With folded hands, I express my appreciation] Molto bene.
 Molto bene.

 Alessia: Prego.

-I can’t thank you enough for accommodating me.
+I cannot thank you enough for your graciousness in accommodating me.
 You had a busy afternoon and could have easily turned me away: “We are closed.”

-You arrived here—and I had never seen you before—but you showed me respect.
-You didn’t take a seat or start ordering; you asked me properly.
-When I showed you a table, you insisted on waiting until I finished clearing tables before placing the order.
+You arrived here—and I had never met you before—but you showed me respect.
+You didn’t simply take a seat or start ordering; instead, you approached me courteously.
+When I guided you to a table, you insisted on waiting until I finished clearing tables before placing the order.
 Respect is important.
 And then, when people are good, they must enjoy their time.
-I am happy that you are happy.
+I am truly pleased that you are happy.

 I wolfed down layers of eggplant, garlic, olive oil, and tomatoes.
 What is this dish called?

-The dish is melanzane alla parmigiana (you can add parmigiano on the side if you want to).
+The dish is known as melanzane alla parmigiana (you can add parmigiano on the side if you wish).

 Was your melanzane alla parmigiana yummy, or was it yummy!